charlywazzap/charlywazzap/boardgames/gh-jaws-of-the-lion.mech.running-out-of-cards.md

 Given enough rounds you can run out of cards.

-If you do not have at least 2 cards at the begging of your turn you become [[gh-jaws-of-the-lion.mech.exhausted]] and are removed from the scenario.
+If you do not have at least 2 cards at the begging of your turn you become [[gh-jaws-of-the-lion.mech.exhausted]] and removed from the scenario.